tomcritchlow/tomcritchlow.github.io/_posts/2018-10-24-four-years.md

 I'm floating in this funny space - I trust the process now more than I ever have and I feel confident more work will come along.
 But at the same time what that work will look like is a mystery right now!

 The road ahead is open.
 The windows are down.
 The mixtape is on.
 So far so good.
 Onwards where the road will take me.

-*“There was nowhere to go but everywhere, so just keep on rolling under the stars.” - Jack Kerouac*

 --